Skip to main content

 Step 1.
 Create a monitor

-Create a monitor that gathers daily AI news: Request:
+Create a monitor that tracks daily AI funding news:

 curl --request POST \